nasoym/bash_socat_server/README.md

 # Socat Bash Http Server

-This is an experiment to setup a simple http server with bash scripts and socat.
+This repository contains a very simple bash socat http server.
+Socat is used to forward incoming data from a tcp port(8080) to a bash script.
+The bash script extract headers and body and writes the information in environment variables.
+Based on the request path files are executed and the response is sent back to the client.

 ## options
 * -p <port number> : port